For American Express cardholders, the Membership Rewards program provides a fantastic opportunity to earn points and redeem them for travel.

 Check your current referral offers to discover how many points you can earn for referring friends to specific American Express cards.
 Offers vary, but you can usually earn 5,000 to 30,000 Membership Rewards as a referral bonus.

 Go to the Amex Offers & Benefits section at the bottom of your online account summary and click the Refer Now button to find current offers.
 You will have the option to share via email or to copy the link and share it as you please.
 For more information, check out our guide to the American Express Refer A Friend program.

 6. Use the Rakuten Shopping Portal for Even More Points

-Like we mentioned earlier, American Express does not have its own shopping portal.
-Recently, though, the credit card company partnered with cash-back portal Rakuten — formerly known as eBates — to offer Membership Rewards in lieu of cash-back.
+As we mentioned earlier, American Express does not have its own shopping portal.
+Recently, though, the credit card company partnered with cash-back portal Rakuten — formerly known as Ebates — to offer Membership Rewards points in lieu of cash-back.

 In short, Rakuten lets you earn bonus Membership Rewards points when you click through a link on its website before you make a purchase with select merchants online.
 The number of points you’ll earn is based on how much you spend, with some merchants offering as much as 10 points per dollar spent.

 Using Rakuten is simple: just create an account and select Membership Rewards earning instead of cash-back.
 Then, look for the merchant you’d like to make a purchase with and click the orange Shop Now button on the left-hand side of the page.

 You’ll then be redirected to the merchant’s website where you can make your purchase as usual.
 The points will post to your Rakuten account within a few days.
 Then, the points will be transferred to your Membership Rewards account based on the following schedule:

 |Purchases Posted to Your Rakuten Account||Points Transferred to American Express|